Click Here to WhatsApp Us for Business Inquiries.

 You must upload high-resolution photos of the office space, company nameplate, and building entrance.
 MOICT inspectors review these to ensure the virtual office location is a functioning business premises, not a "shell" address.

 Municipal authorities register the business centre premises and may conduct physical inspections to verify the premises is in a commercially zoned area, the business centre holds valid commercial licenses, your office space exists within the centre, and the address matches the registered location.
-EWA (Electricity and Water Authority) linkage connects the business centre to utility records, providing proof that the premises is operational and compliant with municipality standards.
+EWA (Electricity and Water Authority) linkage connects the business centre to utility records, providing proof that the premises is operational.

 Inspections are triggered by new CR applications, CR renewal with address changes, complaints or reports about invalid addresses, and random compliance audits.
 When inspectors arrive, the business centre staff greet them, verify your company registration, show your office space, and provide your contact information.

 Some businesses first obtain a "CR Without License" (CRWOL) for administrative setup, then upgrade to an active commercial license once the address is fully linked in the Sijilat 3.0 system.
 CRWOL allows you to establish a company administratively before activating commercial operations.
-This registration type is useful when you need a CR number for bank account opening, you are completing address verification, or you are waiting for additional approvals from other authorities.
+This registration type is useful when you need a CR number for bank account opening, you are completing address verification, or you are waiting for additional approvals.

 CRWOL does not permit commercial operations.
 You cannot issue invoices, sign commercial contracts, or conduct business activities until you upgrade to a full license.